singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #665.
 16.26   Consider thinking about it as, when you get to a multiplication or division sign, jumping to a separate "process" to compute the result of this chunk.
 - #666.
 17.8    If you sort the values based on height, then this will tell you the ordering of the final pairs.
 The longest sequence  must be in this relative order (but not necessarily containing all of the pairs).
 You now just need to find the longest increasing subsequence on weight while keeping the items in the same relative order.
 This is essentially the same problem as having an array of integers and trying to find the longest sequence  you can build (without reordering those items).
 - #667.
 16.16   Consider the three subarrays: LEFT, MIDDLE, RIGHT .
 Focus  on just this question: Can you sort middle such that the entire array becomes sorted?
 How would you check this?
 - #668.
-16.23   Looking at this table again, note that the number of rows will be 5ᵏ, where k is the max number of calls to rands().In order to make each value between O and 6 have equal probability, X th of the rows must map to 0,  X th to l, and so on.
+16.23   Looking at this table again, note that the number of rows will be 5ᵏ, where k is the max number of calls to rand5().
+In order to make each value between 0 and 6 have equal probability, 1/7th of the rows must map to 0,  1/7th to 1, and so on.
 Is this possible?
 - #669.
 17.18   Another way of thinking about the brute force is that we take each starting index and find the next instance of each element in the target string.
 The maximum of all these next instances marks the end of a subsequence which contains all the target characters.
 What is the runtime of this?
 How can we make it faster?
 - #670.
 16.6    Think about how you would merge two sorted arrays.
 - #671.
 17.5    When the above tables have equal values for the number of As and Bs, the entire subarray (starting from index 0) has an equal number of As and Bs.
 How could you use this table to find qualifying subarrays that don't start at index O?